How to Import a payment file (.aba/Pay anyone file type)

 - The maximum number of payees or payments that can be imported is 500

-- Payments can be made 24 months in advance
+- Payments can be future-dated to up to 24 months in advance

 - The new description you have entered will appear on confirmation and receipt pages of your import